userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 # Software Guide
 We developed an efficient driver for converting serial signals through the slave computer, which has been released as a ROS (Robot Operating System) topic.
 This driver not only enables control of the slave computer but also retrieves feedback information and error codes from the device, facilitating two-way communication and real-time control.
-The tutorials will guide you on how to use this program to develop and operate A1.
+The tutorials will guide you on how to use this program to develop and operate Galaxea A1.

 ## Software Dependency
 1. Ubuntu 20.04 LTS